hamdanbasri/SparkAR-ScoreCounter/README.md

 <img src="images/PatchEditor.png">
 </div>

-* That's it, try to implement it on your on game.
+* That's it, try to implement it inside your own game.

 <!-- CONTACT -->
 ## Contact